grompeys/odin-recipes/README.md

 The recipe page should have the following content:

-1. [] An image of the finished dish under the h1 heading that you added earlier.
+1. [x] An image of the finished dish under the h1 heading that you added earlier.
 You can find images of the dish on Google or the [recipe site](https://www.allrecipes.com/) we linked to earlier.

-1. [] Under the image, it should have an appropriately sized “Description” heading followed by a paragraph or two describing the recipe.
+1. [x] Under the image, it should have an appropriately sized “Description” heading followed by a paragraph or two describing the recipe.

-1. [] Under the description, add an “Ingredients” heading followed by an unordered list of the ingredients needed for the recipe.
+1. [x] Under the description, add an “Ingredients” heading followed by an unordered list of the ingredients needed for the recipe.

-1. [] Finally, under the ingredients list, add a “Steps” heading followed by an ordered list of the steps needed for making the dish.
+1. [x] Finally, under the ingredients list, add a “Directions” heading followed by an ordered list of the steps needed for making the dish.

 ### Iteration 4: Add More Recipes